johnmackintosh/runcharter/README.md

 ## Runs in both directions

-Th package allows for finding runs in both directions (above and below the median).
+The package allows for finding runs in both directions (above and below the median).
 Generally, for improvement purposes, you would only need to identify runs in one direction at a time.
 In other words, if you are trying to reduce adverse events, improvement will be evidenced with a